Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Convergence Analysis

 \begin{lemma} Suppose $F:D \subset \mathbb{R}^n \rightarrow \mathbb{R}^n$ is differentiable on the convex set $D$ and there exists a constant $L$ satisfies

 Then we have

 \end{lemma} \begin{proof} See \cite{ortega2000iterative}. \end{proof}

-Using Lemma \ref{lemma for quadratic bound}, along with Proposition \ref{properties of the Jacobian's inverse} and Proposition \ref{Lipschitz continuity of the Jacobian}, we can bound the errors between Newton iterations and derive the following quadratic convergence result for regularized PI.
-Recall that $N$ denotes the parameter controlling the smoothing degree, $\mu$ denotes that the regularizer is $\mu$-strongly convex, $n$ denotes the dimension of state space and $m$ denotes the dimension of action space.
+Using Lemma \ref{lemma for quadratic bound}, along with Proposition \ref{properties of the Jacobian's inverse} and Proposition \ref{Lipschitz continuity of the Jacobian}, we can bound the errors between Newton iterations and derive the following quadratic convergence result for RPI.
+Recall that $\lambda$ denotes the regularization parameter, $\mu$ denotes that the regularizer is $\mu$-strongly convex with respect to $\Vert \cdot \Vert_1$, $n$ denotes the dimension of state space and $m$ denotes the dimension of action space.